 Heading into October, although the weather and sea temperature is cooling down, Dubrovnik still offers sunshine and a great atmosphere in October.
 For those who don’t enjoy walking around the city in really hot temperatures, this is a great time for you to explore Dubrovnik.
-The cruising season is May until mid October so towards the end of the month, the city starts to noticeable quieten down.
+The cruising season is May until mid October so, towards the end of the month, the city starts to noticeably quieten down.

 November to March